srccircumflex/Simple-Rich-Trading-Journal/README.rst

 Enter a value greater than ``0`` in the column *n* and define the cells of the columns *InvestTime* and *InvestAmount* or *InvestCourse* to open a trade.
-The value from the *ITC* column is subtracted or added to the amount in the calculations.
+The value from the *ITC* column is subtracted or added to the final profit in the calculations.

-If a value is entered in *TakeAmount* or *TakeCourse* but not in *TakeTime*, the trade is still considered to be open, the row is calculated and, if *with open* is active, also the footer of the summary and a visible side section.
+If a value is entered in *TakeAmount* or *TakeCourse* but not in *TakeTime*, the trade is still considered to be open, the *Profit* and *Performance* cell is calculated and, if ``with open`` is active, also the summary footer and a visible side section.

 .. image:: ./_doc/tow.png
     :align: center